Pype Hayes: Transport

 The A38 passes through the area.
 The road is used by several National Express West Midlands services which travel through Stockland Green to the Aston Expressway, or travel in opposite directions into Sutton Coldfield, Erdington, Walmley and Castle Bromwich.

 There are no rail facilities in the area, however, further up the Chester Road is Chester Road railway station on the Cross-City Line.
 Also in close proximity are Erdington and Water Orton railway stations.

 Mayor of the West Midlands Andy Street included a tram stop in Pype Hayes, as well as one in the nearby Minworth, and the reopening of the abandoned Penns railway station as Walmley, which would serve as the closest railway station for the eastern portion of Pype Hayes.

 Election results

 The Birmingham City Council ward of Pype Hayes was created from the Tyburn Ward for the 2018 election.

-Basharat Mahmood is the current councillor for the ward of Pype Hayes.
+Danny Carter of Reform UK is the current councillor for the ward of Pype Hayes.